Programs of Study

 School of Business Undergraduate Degree Requirements

 The undergraduate program in the School of Business includes five majors leading to a B.B.A. degree.
 The B.B.A. majors include accounting, economics, finance, marketing, and operations and technology management.
 It includes a general education component based on the University core curriculum.
 This is followed by other foundation and major courses depending upon the specific major.
-Minors are offered in business administration, economics, entrepreneurship and innovation management, global business and sustainability.
+Minors are offered in business administration, economics, entrepreneurship and design management, global business and sustainability.

 School of Business Learning Goals and Outcomes